ricko2001/Genealogy-scripts/RM -Change source for citation/ReadMe.txt

     applications such as TestExternalFiles and GroupFromSQL.

 *   Information that the user enters in the command window is checked before it is used.
 It is unlikely that random data would be accepted by the utility.

+*   The utility asks for the name of the citation to change and the source that it should use.
+In both cases, only enough of the name needs to be entered to make it unique among all citations for all sources.
+One may start the name entry with a % char and it will be used as the standard 'SQL Like' wild card.
+    If the full citation name is not unique, then as a workaround, you could add some text to the citation name of the citation you want to modify to make the name unique.

 *   Checks made by the utility:
     1- User is asked for the citation name of the citation to modify.
         a) the name must be found.
         b) the name must be unique among all citations for all sources.
-       The entire citation name does not need to be entered, as long as enough is entered to make it unique.
        You will be made aware of problems.
     2- User is asked for the source that is to be used as the new parent of the citation.
         a) the source name must be found.
         b) the source name must be unique.
         c) the existing source used by the citation and the new source specified must both use the same source template.
-       The entire source name does not need to be entered, as long as enough is entered to make it unique.
        You will be made aware of problems.

 *   RM-Python-config.ini  (the ini file)
     If there are any non-ASCII characters in the ini file, perhaps in a database path, then the file must be saved in UTF-8 format, with no byte order mark (BOM).
 The included sample ini file has an umlauted ä in a comment at the end to force it to be in the correct format.
     File format is an option in the save dialog box in NotePad.